karhian/s4-R-5/README.md

 - Data
     - Data will cointain the data for this paper but will not be in this repo.
-There will be a readme in the Data folder.
+There will be a readme in the Data folder that gives a step by step guide to download the data.

 - Outputs
     - Outputs contain data that are modified from the input data, the report and supporting material.
 The section are: